 However, there's various perks, magic and potions to increase speed, jump height and carry weight for short periods of time.
 This all gets complemented by progressive fall height/damage. fall height does not only get influenced by level and perks, but from your inventory weight as well.
 So don't jump off the high cliff if you're a packing mule.
 All of those features are configurable within the MCM menu.

 Enviromental & Immersion

 This features adjustments to the world around you and your interaction with it.
 It's main goal is to remove annoyances and improve gameplay mechanics through practical immersion.
 Timescale is freely adjustable, there's a lore unfriendly option to replace month names with their earth like equivalent.
 If you wish you can turn off intrusive messages, like the infamous 'you carry to much to be able to move'.
 A option to slow you down in storms and blizzards also exists.
-People in Skyrim will appear unknwon to you unless you entered dialogue with them.
+People and Writings in Skyrim will appear unknown to you unless you entered dialogue or read them.
 You can toggle this on and off in MCM menu.

 Modular options include raising light radius from torches and lanterns and completely turning off the mining animation.
 Hardcoded are things like useable lanterns, NPCs use torches and guards use lanterns, and, if you decide to use the .ini settings in the FAQ ection, removed world map restrictions.
 Perk based features are mentioned before, like the Grill Meat feature, or the option of improved social interaction and its difficulty.
 You will be allowed to share inventory with anyone, make them redress, ask them to be your friend and ultimatively make anyone unique person your follower.